Mongolian cuisine: Court cuisine

-Wang Yuanling gives an eyewitness report of a feast at Kubilai khan's court where kumiss is served with scallions and onions, horse meat, roast mutton, venison, quail, pheasant, diced chicken (tianji) and bear meat, with red wine and congee.
+Wang Yuanling gives an eyewitness report of a feast at Kubilai Khan's court where kumiss is served with scallions and onions, horse meat, roast mutton, venison, quail, pheasant, diced chicken (tianji) and bear meat, with red wine and congee.
 According to Marco Polo the Mongols hunted daily in December, January and February when the court was resident at the capital, with a portion of the lions, stags, bears and wild boars sent to the court of the Khan.
 The Khan was said to keep trained leopards, eagles, and wolves for hunting, and very fine lions that could hunt wild boars, cattle, stags and bears.

 Influences

 Nomadic

 Little is known of the early Mongol cuisine, other than the assumption that it would be similar to the general pastoral nomadic foodways of the Steppe.
 Mongols supplemented the staples of the pastoral nomadic diet (mostly milk and herd) with hunting and gathering, especially as stores of dry curd and cheese grew scarce in the late winter months.
 Sheep were the most important product of animal husbandry, providing milk for dairy products, some fermented goods, and meat.
-Horses could provide milk for the iconic kumys, and valued for their hearty, nutritious meat and blood.
+Horses could provide milk for kumys, and were valued for their nutritious meat and blood.
 Less common herd animals were reindeers and sarlag, a type of yak.

-As far as hunting, Mongols hunted the wild animals of the steppe.
-The marmot is one such mentioned in the Yinshan Zhengyao.
-Grain was often limited in supply, mostly traded for or taken as pillage, although some evidence of agricultural activity is known from 12th century Western Mongolia.
+Mongols hunted the wild animals of the steppe.
+The marmot is mentioned in the Yinshan Zhengyao.
+Grain was often limited in supply, mostly traded for or taken as pillage, although some evidence of agricultural activity is known from 12th-century Western Mongolia.
 The importance of vegetables, fungi and fruits and berries is unknown, but speculated to have been significant.
 According to the Secret History, Genghis Khan's mother Hoelun was forced to resort to feeding her children from the pastures after the Tatars poisoned her husband Yesugei.
 The context of this story implies that these types of foods were consumed only out of necessity.
 The roots and wild fruits mentioned are: